gvwilson/fiction/iffy/index.md

 just as she did every time she gave her something extra.
 "An' here, take this too.
 A little of our special curry mix.
-You know how much she likes it."
+I know how much you like it."
 She handed Iffy a small plastic jar of orange-brown powder.

 Big Mrs. Sandhu snorted just as *she* always did.
-"You should take your little presents yourself," she scolded.
+"You should take Nagatha your presents yourself," she scolded.

 Her wife smiled.
 "*La,* but where would be th' romance in that?"

 Big Mrs. Sandhu snorted again.
-"You just don't want any o' your special friends down th' harbor t' know about each another."
+"You just don't want any o' your special friends down th' harbor to know about each another."

 Whatever Little Mrs. Sandhu might have said next was cut short by a jingle from the bell on the store's front door.